euwbah/musescore-xen-tuner/DEVELOPMENT.md

 In this situation, we need to check for prior notes in this staff line with explicit accidentals using the `getAccidental` function.
 This function returns the `accidentals` object of a preceding note with explicit accidentals that affect the current one, or `null` if there are no prior notes with explicit accidentals.

-As of now, this plugin does not intend to support the ability to have independently explicit/implicit accidentals per accidental chain.
+~~As of now, this plugin does not intend to support the ability to have independently explicit/implicit accidentals per accidental chain.
 This means that ups and downs notation where prior sharps/flats carry through an up/down accidental will not be supported.
-If there's enough demand for that, then this feature will be a goal.
+If there's enough demand for that, then this feature will be a goal.~~

+EDIT: As of v0.4, independently propagating symbols are supported.

 ### Parsing a note